 What is a customer journey map?

 A customer journey map is the visualization of the experience or journey that a customer travels as they are exposed to your product/service.
-It can follow their tangible actions, their assumptions, or their motivations through each different step of the interaction.
+It can follow their tangible actions, assumptions, or motivations through each different step of their interaction.
 It helps you tell the story of your customer’s experiences with your brand across all of their interactions.

 Customer journey maps and customer journey mapping can sometimes get confused with one another, but they are essentially different steps of the same overall process.
 Customer journey maps are the templates, steps, and actions you use to determine your principal user’s journey, while customer journey mapping is the process of actually determining the actions or motivations of the customer.
 Mapping is where you really decipher their journey and visualize each step.

 Customer journey mapping is all about understanding your customer’s intentions and creating the most optimal user experience while interacting with your brand.
 In order to both attract new customers and maintain loyalty with the ones you currently have, optimizing your customer experience is vital.

 Creating a unique, personalized, and effective customer experience increases the value of your brand to new and existing customers.
 This experience can create important actions depending on the specific endpoints different customers interact with and you customize their experience.

 Revealing the different scenarios where customers interact with your product/service and their reasons for doing so helps create a better understanding of why they are using your product/service.
 Having a clear understanding of these reasons allows you to target different sectors of your potential customer base with different strategies to best turn use into conversions.

 Customer journey mapping is a key point of interest with the end goal of improving customer experience, and without mapping their intentions and actions it can be easy to mislead the experience provided to the customer.
 For that reason, customer journey mapping is a vital step in determining how to effectively target your customers.

 Customer Journey Map Examples